dylan-martin/alembic/ut_checkin.md

 ## Usability Testing

 We conducted three usability tests with our paper prototype.
 All participants were current Williams college students and the tests were conducted in the common area of a Williams dorm.
 We chose this location to replicate the settings in which current students would likely interact with our platform--because it is a mobile app deisgned to promote casual conversation, we expect users to engage with it in familiar and comfortable environments while there are distractions around them.
 This environment choice was valuable in our testing, as it demonstrated which aspects of our interface demanded the most attention from users, and which aspects were most engaging to the participants.
 While it may be hard to replicate this environment with applicant users (it may be difficulr

+## Future Plans

+After having conducted usability tests with college students, we now need to run usability tests with college applicants to get an understanding of how they will interact with our app.
+We will ask the user to make voice/video calls and have real-time conversations.